Carmine Persico: Prison

 In 1973, Persico was imprisoned on hijacking and loan-sharking charges, and sentenced to eight years in prison.
 His incarceration coincided with the release of his brother Alphonse from 17 years in prison.
 Persico designated Alphonse as acting boss with support as underboss from Gennaro Langella and Carmine's other brother, Theodore.
 Langella supervised various labor rackets for the family, including their stake in the "Concrete Club", and exerted control over various labor unions, including Cement and Concrete Workers District Council, Local 6A.
 In 1979, Persico was released from federal prison.

-On August 11, 1981, Persico pleaded guilty to a conspiracy charge of attempting to bribe an IRS agent from 1977–78 while in federal custody.
+On August 11, 1981, Persico pleaded guilty to a conspiracy charge of attempting to bribe an IRS agent from 1977 to 1978 while in federal custody.
 The evidence included a recording of Persico offering the agent $250,000 in exchange for getting him an early release from prison.
 On November 9, 1981, Persico was sentenced to five years in federal prison.